skb50bd/Brotal.FireflyIII/.github/README.md

    - Ensure you have the correct OpenAPI Generator version
    - Verify the input specification URL is accessible
    - Check the configuration file format

+5. **Version Not Published**
+   - Check if the version already exists on NuGet
+   - Verify the version in csproj file is correct
+   - Ensure the workflow completed successfully

 ### Useful Commands